 And then you go to sleep/keep walking in the garden/take a sip of coffee.
 A masterful deflection.
 Right?

 I bet every dude reading this is agreeing, while every woman is shaking her head.
 I know, I know.
 I really want to be better at this shit.
-I want to find a way to enjoy that graze to my nads.
-But it’s just so, I don’t know, begging me to lie.
+I want to find a way to enjoy that boot to my junk.
+But it’s just so – I don’t know … begging me to lie.
 I am a terrible liar.
 I get twitchy and stupid.

 Wait.
 Is this a test of my creativity?
 Am I supposed to lie really awesome and romantic-like?

 One time after the question I said ‘oh nothing, really.’
 Oops.
 Really?
 No. Not ‘really.’
 Nothing.
 I was thinking nothing at all.
 Well, nothing I wouldn’t be ashamed of, anyway.
 After that stupid slip, I was a Taliban captive at Guantanamo, having the hairs on my testicles removed by tugging them off, one-by-one until I coughed up some intelligence about the inner workings of my mind.